tallship/stellarwoocommerce-plugin/README.md

  ### ///////////////////////////////////////////// ###

-here you will be able to change the timer from 180 and 120 to whatever you want.
+here you will be able to change the timer at checkout from 180 and 120 to whatever you want.